-ME 475 Student Teaching (Fall, Spring) 12 hrs.
+ME 465 Clinical Practice II (Fall, Spring) 12 hrs.

-A full semester field experience under the supervision of college supervisors and a certified secondary teacher with a minimum of three years teaching experience, provides an opportunity for the student to satisfactorily demonstrate effective teaching practices.
+A full semester field experience under the supervisor of a certified music education teacher with a minimum of three years of teaching experience, provides an opportunity for the student to satisfactorily demonstrate effective teaching practices.
 Self-evaluation and reflective teaching are facilitated by seminars and journal writing.
+Approval of candidacy by the School of Education is required.
+Students must have a pre-service certificate issued by the Georgia Professional Standards Commission.
 Required fee of \$200.